|Newsletter Edition||View Here|

 Teacher Training - Huge congratulations to the Teacher Training institutions in the West Midlands who have been reaccredited to continue building teacher training provision locally – Click here for the full National List.
 This includes Strategic Partners of the TSH and you can find out more about their provision here.

 National Professional Qualifications - The next cohorts of NPQs are recruiting fast and the application deadline for February 2023 is January 12th.
 All programme are fully funded - All teachers and leaders employed in state funded schools in England can access these National Professional Qualifications at no cost.

 Provisional schedules and Information on each course can be found here.
 And to express your interest click here.

 Subject Network Meetings

 Working with local schools across the Black Country we are developing a series of Networks where practitioners can share good practice and the latest news and developments.
-Click below to find the forthcoming dates for both primary and secondary networks.
+See below to find the forthcoming dates for both primary and secondary networks, and book your place.

 Curriculum Hub News